modmore/Dashbored/readme.md

 There is very little setup needed for Dashbored.
 Simply install the package and then on your MODX dashboard, click `Add` and select the widgets you would like to use.

 The SiteDash widgets are the only exception.
-For these you will need to add your `SiteDash Integration Key` to the `dashbored.sitedash.site_key` system setting.
+For these you will need to add your `SiteDash Integration Key` to the `dashbored.sitedash.site_integration_key` system setting.
 You can generate a SiteDash Integration Key by logging into [sitedash.app](https://sitedash.app), select the site you would like to use, click on Manage & Actions, and you'll find it halfway down the page.